wp-plugins/cat-by-tags-table/readme.txt

 A custom version to display images

 == Upgrade Notice ==

+= 2.07 =
+Update to ensure compatability with WP 3.5.0

+= 2.06 =
+Further improvements to the MySQL Querys for even better efficiency

+= 2.05 =
+Improvements to the MySQL Querys used for better efficiency

 = 2.04 =
 Improved option to link to an external stylesheet of your choice